 Idealistic notions of a unified global Internet community living in love and harmony, above craven and corrupt governments and bureaucrats, is now thankfully mostly assigned to the dust bin of history.
-But there is a risk that this simple-minded framework will be replaced by another one: that the overarching issue in digital governance is the fight between open democracies versus closed autocracies. wrote:
+But there is a risk that this simple-minded framework will be replaced by another one: that the overarching issue in digital governance is the fight between open democracies versus closed autocracies.
+Jared Cohen and Richard Fontaine wrote:

 Almost in parallel, the United States and its allies have stepped away from their tradition of collaboration.
 Instead of working together on issues of common interest, they have been pulled apart by diverging national interests and have responded incoherently to autocratic states’ co-optation of new technologies.
 Although officials in most democratic capitals now acknowledge the profound ways in which new technologies are shaping the world, they remain strangely disconnected from one another when it comes to managing them.

 While this is no doubt true and problematic, it assumes that there is just one major axis of conflict: between open democracies and closed authoritarian regimes.

 Even if all countries had an open Internet, the United States would still face significant global digital policy challenges and conflicts.